Langdale Wellfield

 In 2022, the SCRD drilled two new production-sized wells to confirm that this site is suitable for expansion and that the source meets water quality requirements.
 The results from the wells have been favourable.

-Preliminary engineering and design report will be presented to the SCRD's Committe of the Whole on January 11, 2024.
+Preliminary engineering and design report was presented to the SCRD's Committe of the Whole on January 11, 2024.
 The report can be found on the right panel of this page.
-Following presentation to the SCRD Board, application for a water licence from the Province Government will be prepared.

-Hit the subscribe button in the right sidebar to join our mailing list for this project.
+Hit the button in the right sidebar to learn more about the alternative approval process for this project.

 Ask a Question to learn more!